Spinning Processes of Man Made Fibers

 1. Melt SPG is used for polymers that can be melted easily.

-2. Polymer is converted to liquid just by heating its chips or pellets of it.
+2. Polymer is converted to a liquid just by heating its chips or pellets of it.

-3. The molten polymer is pumped through the spinneret and extruded filament or hardened into solid filaments after emerging.
+3. The molten polymer is pumped through the spinneret and extruded as filaments or hardened into solid filaments.

 4. Nylon, polyester, and polypropylene are melt-spun.